nontapatnon/python-course-master/01Basic.md

 if name in ["Nonny", "Lawrence"]:
     print("Your name is either Nonny or Lawrence.")
 ```
 Python uses indentation to define code blocks, instead of brackets.
-The standard Python indentation is 4 spaces, although tabs and any other space size will work, as long as it is consistent.
+The standard Python indentation is **4 spaces**, although **tabs** and **any other space size will work**, as long as it is consistent.
 <img src="../src_img/indentation.png"
      alt="Markdown Monster icon"
      style="margin-right: 0px;" />